MicrosoftDocs/cpp-docs/docs/cpp/destructors-cpp.md

 1. The virtual base class `A`.

 This process produces an ordered list of unique entries.
 No class name appears twice.
-Once the list is constructed, it is walked in reverse order, and the destructor for each of the classes in the list from the last to the first is called.
+Once the list is constructed, it's walked in reverse order, and the destructor for each of the classes in the list from the last to the first is called.

-The order of construction or destruction is primarily important when constructors or destructors in one class rely on the other component being created first or persisting longer — for example, if the destructor for `A` (in the figure shown above) relied on `B` still being present when its code executed, or vice versa.
+The order of construction or destruction is primarily important when constructors or destructors in one class rely on the other component being created first or persisting longer—for example, if the destructor for `A` (in the figure shown above) relied on `B` still being present when its code executed, or vice versa.

 Such interdependencies between classes in an inheritance graph are inherently dangerous because classes derived later can alter which is the leftmost path, thereby changing the order of construction and destruction.